aytchell/kata_landing_rover/src/README.md

 Just for fun, we sometimes do code Katas.
 This time, it's "Landing Rover".

+(This description is taken from https://github.com/lysium/kata-landing-rover / It is licensed under the MIT license by lysium)

 # Task
 ## Description
 You're part of an exploration team.
 Your team is sending Landing Rovers on planets.
 These Landing Rovers are remotely controlled vehicles used to explore the surface of the planet.